 - IP crime

 There are a variety of services to help you understand the protection of intellectual property (IP).
 Find out more below:

 - Gov.uk provides a variety of advice on patents, design right, copyright, registered designs, trademarks, protecting IP

-- Wessex Round Table of Inventors is an innovation club meeting in its own room at Southampton Institute.
+- Wessex Region of Technologists and Inventors is an innovation club meeting in its own room at Southampton Institute.
 Members register as students to access the Institute's facilities, including library and workshops.